11 Perspective Taking Examples for Emotional Intelligence

 1) What does perspective taking examples look like when your partner goes quiet?

-A good example is when your partner stops talking, and you don’t immediately call it rejection because you think they might be feeling overburdened, embarrassed, or trying to keep things from getting worse.
+A good example is when your partner stops talking, and you don’t immediately call it rejection, because you think they might be feeling overburdened or embarrassed, or trying to keep things from getting worse.
 You continue to describe your experience, but you wait for further details and don’t view silence as a weakness.

 When they stop talking, your body senses heat, and your mind says, “They don’t care.”
-You then push for an answer immediately, which causes them to retreat even more, and all of a sudden, your fear feels validated.
+You “They’re for an answer” immediately, which causes them to retreat”even more, and all of a sudden, your fear feels validated.

 Perspective taking examples adjust the internal story from “They’re abandoning me” to “They may be struggling to find words,” which changes your mood from panic to caution, and your consequence from chasing to pausing.